Respect

 After the workplace program, respondents reported a 39% decrease in acceptance of supervisors shouting in the workplace.

 The most important lesson I learnt is that being a woman is great!
 We do not realise that women have multiple roles to play both at home and at work and roles are equally important.
 I always saw myself as just another woman, someone who is viewed as a burden by society.
 I have two sons at home and I keep telling them about gender and create an opportunity for them to learn at home.
 Over the course of the project, I have understood that men and women are equal.
 We shouldn’t care much about what the society thinks of us anyway!
-RISErespect taught me to be myself and this realization is necessary for every being."
+Respect taught me to be myself and this realization is necessary for every being."

 Chandana

-Female Worker, Bangladesh
+Worker, Bangladesh